Section 111A, 112A and 112 of Income Tax Act apply for tax rates on:

 What is Section 111A of the Income Tax Act?

-As per Section 111A, if you transfer / sale of equity shares, units of equity oriented mutual fund or unit of a business trust after holding for not more than 12 months, then short term capital gain arising is taxable at flat rate i.e. 15%.
+As per Section 111A, if you transfer / sale of equity shares, units of equity oriented mutual fund or unit of a business trust and there is STCG then it is taxable as per following:

 Important conditions for section 111A